We’re only midway through the 2017 Atlantic hurricane season, and it has already been an active one.

 Stellar designed a Bradenton, Florida plant to withstand a category 4 hurricane, which included the building itself, evaporative condensers and all other external equipment on the roof.
 It is safest to equip your facility in a similar fashion.

 Most insurance companies have a detailed hurricane preparedness manual.
 If you don’t have one on file, ask your carrier to provide one.
 This can serve as a template to develop a facility-specific checklist for your implementation.

+After a storm blows over, it’s time for catastrophe response.
 Facilities damaged by high winds and exposure to water and/or debris are very dangerous sites.
 Often people want to rush into the remains to help those who may be in danger.
 However, it is important to assess the damage before initiating rescue efforts.
 Not doing so can cause even further damage or injury.

 What to look for